A New Algorithm for the Robust Semi-random Independent Set Problem: C-SDP Clustering

-\end{proof} Note that this argument works even when the adversary adds edges to the boundary, as the vertex pairs corresponding to $E'$ will approximate half the overall sum with high probability regardless of whether the other vertex pairs correspond to edges or not.
-Our argument only requires that the vertex pairs corresponding to $E'$ correspond to edges, meaning we cannot remove edges from the boundary, but we can add them.
+\end{proof} Note that this argument works even when the adversary adds edges to the boundary of $S$, as the vertex pairs corresponding to $E'$ will approximate $p$ of the overall sum with high probability regardless of whether the other vertex pairs correspond to edges or not.
+Our argument only requires that the vertex pairs corresponding to $E'$ correspond to edges, meaning the adversary cannot remove edges from the boundary, but they can add them.